baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 - Double click on the downloaded .exe file
 - Accept installation defaults

+!!!
+Warning
+    We are using version 4.11.20210226; revision 29738

+	Using any other version of Slicer may have unpredictable behavior for this application.

 ##### Extensions

-- Install 3D Slicer extensions : SlicerRT, mpReview (optional)
+- Install 3D Slicer extensions : SlicerRT, SlicerOpenCV, mpReview (optional)
       * Open 3D Slicer
       * Select View > Extension Manager
 		  * In the Search field (upper right-hand corner) input SlicerRT
 		  * Click Install
 		  * There will be a message to say the extension was installed
 		  * Click on Restart (bottom right-hand corner) and OK
+      * Repeat for SlicerOpenCV
       * Repeat for mpReview extension (optional)
           * This extension can be used as a preprocessor to convert dicom series slices to nrrd (or nifti) data volume to speed up loading of images when running the quiz